 Education: Steffanie earned her MSW in clinical social work from Simmons College School of Social Work.
 She completed post-graduate training in Family/Systems Therapy and Public Dialogue at the Family Institute of Cambridge.

-Experience: She has over 25 years of clinical experience in a range of mental health and healthcare settings including: in and outpatient psychiatry, developmental disabilities and community mental health.
+Experience: She has over 25 years of clinical experience in a range of mental health and healthcare settings including inpatient and outpatient psychiatry, developmental disabilities and community mental health.
 In addition to clinical practice, Steffanie teaches, consults and writes.
 She has co-authored several books and articles on collaborative strengths-based therapy.

 Approach: Steffanie uses an integrative treatment approach which can include: psychodynamic, developmentally-informed, cognitive-behavioral and systemic approaches to psychotherapy, along with behavioral medicine and positive psychology.